-Gichin Funakoshi, a leader of Japanese karate in the 20th century, taught:
+Gichin Funakoshi, Okinawan leader of Japanese karate in the 20th century, taught:

 “In a fight your hands and feet should move just as if they were blades to cut your enemy.
 Your techniques should be sharp and powerful.”

-This is useful.
-A skilled opponent does not need a sharp or powerful thrust to be effective.
-Sometimes just a touch – like the quick, light contact of a knife or a sword – will be decisive.
+A skilled opponent does not always need to generate a powerful thrust to be effective.
+Sometimes just a touch – like the quick, light contact of a knife – will be decisive.

-When you regard any contact of your opponent as “like that of a blade” you will move with urgency at the outer limit of your ability – you are more effective and your training is urgent, far deeper than if you are moderate or just going through the motions.
+When you regard any contact of your opponent as “like that of a blade” you will move with urgency at the outer limit of your ability – you are more effective and your training goes deeper than if you are moderate or just going through the motions.

 The will to win is nothing.
 Everyone has that.
 It’s the will to prepare to win that matters.

-Not just to meet a contingency, and not just to prevail in a confrontation.
+Not just to meet a contingency, not just to prevail in confrontation.

-We train sincerely to defeat a violent opponent, but also to fulfill our potential today, to deepen our commitment to our lives, our family, our neighbors, and to this moment – to completely unite our body and mind and purpose.
+We train sincerely to stop a violent opponent, but also to fulfill our potential today, to deepen our commitment to our lives, our family, our neighbors, and to this moment – to unite our body and mind and purpose.

 To be calm and clear, skillful and strong when the time comes.